-PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Open to all 4th year medical students who have successfully completed their core rotations in Internal Medicine, Pediatrics, General Surgery, and Ob/Gyne.
-Approval to take this course must be obtained from Dr. Ryan prior to registration.
+PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Open to all 4th year medical students who have successfully completed their core rotations in Internal Medicine, General Surgery, Pediatrics, and Ob/Gyn.
 An elective application must be completed and submitted.
 The application, as well as more elective information, is available at the Medical Students tab on the residency website: www.christem.com.

 NOTE: This elective may not be dropped within eight weeks of the start date.

 PURPOSE: The Emergency Medicine Elective is designed to allow the student to encounter a broad image of emergency problems in all areas of this large, Level I Trauma Center.
 The Emergency Department serves approximately 90,000 patients per year, and has a three-year Emergency Medicine Residency.
 The student will evaluate and manage patients under the direction of Emergency Medicine senior residents and faculty.
 Whenever possible, the student will be afforded the opportunity to perform routine emergency procedures such as wound repair, airway management, etc.

 • Developing a more focused approach to obtaining history and physical exam on a wide variety of patients;

 • Formulating a thorough problem list for each patient, emphasizing the progression from most to least dangerous differential diagnosis for each problem;

 • Formulating an efficient, logical and cost effective diagnostic and therapeutic strategy for each patient;